ArghyaChatterjee/cartographer_odometry/README.md

-# Odometry Generation from Cartographer ROS
+# Odometry Generation and Mapping from Cartographer ROS
+Cartographer doesn't produce any odometry.
+So,this code is written to listen to tf tree of cartographer and produce the odometry message as `/odom` topic.
 This repository contains 2 ros packages for mapping and localization (odometry) using cartographer_ros package.

 # RPLIDAR X1/X2 and Cartographer ROS launch

-This node will launch RPLIDAR X1/X2 and cartographer_ros package.
+This node will launch RPLIDAR X1/X2 and cartographer_ros package for mapping only.

 ## Start RPLidar and Cartographer ROS package